 The course provides students with foundational research skills needed to succeed in college, including how to develop well thought out research strategies, and effectively use library research tools and new media sources.
 Students will be able to identify, locate, evaluate, and use appropriate information resources in keeping with academic integrity and ethical standards.
 Students will partake in in-class exercises, quizzes, and will produce a final project in the form of an annotated bibliography.

-LIB 501 is a one-credit seven and a half week elective course open to all students.
+LIB 102 is a one-credit seven and a half week elective course that meets once a week and is open to all students.

 |Course Objective||Example Evidence that Objective Can Be Met|

 |Students will be able to understand key methods and use appropriate tools to identify, locate, and evaluate information.||Students will create and update a cumulative class project, and critically respond to weekly course assignments that explore various aspects of the contemporary information environment (e.g., social media, the news media, and scholarly publications).|